JoJoDeveloping/arewespecyet/content/topics/verification.md

 [extra]

-intro = "Read this to learn more about what is verification, which tools there are for Rust, and why they rely on a formal specification."
+intro = "What verification is, which tools there are for Rust, and why they need a formal specification."

 newstag = "verification"
 +++